Resume Skills for the Job Seeker with Upward Ambition

 We all do this.

 I did this, many years ago, when I still made resumes.
 It’s half cargo cult and half FOMO, wanting to make sure that we don’t get knocked out in that first round where Resume Scanbot 9000 filters out anyone missing JDeveloper or Eclipse.

 It’s completely understandable, and you should stop this immediately.

 Impress the Prospective Employers You Care About

-I went looking for jobs on Monster and found one for a .NET developer.
-Since this is a fluid kind of game, here’s a partial screenshot instead of a link.
+For the sake of an example, I went looking for jobs on Monster and found a job description for a .NET developer.
+Here’s a screenshot.

 - TDD: Led a series of lunch & learns that increased TDD adoption by 40% in our group.